Accessible Design | Hardware Product Design | User-Centered Design

 What could be done differently?

-• Bridge the gap between research and design better.
+• Bridge the research insights and design more cohesively.

 • In the usability test, test more scenarios and add more challenging tasks.